MeTavi/TAT_doc/docs/overall_design/metrics_agg.md

    |   |   |   |   |   |   |   |   +-- [corridor_id]_link_based_estimated.parquet.gz
    ```

-#### Step 2: Producing the Hyper files for Corridor Explorer dashboards
+#### Step 2: Producing the Hyper Files for Corridor Explorer Dashboards

 The `CE_Export_to_Hyper.ipynb` notebook combines the link and stop measures from all corridors and all analysis periods.
 It then exports this consolidated data into Hyper files for use in the Corridor Explorer dashboard in Tableau.